andersfuf/UIS_Prototype/README.md

 ## User story repository (Consolidation effort)

+#### Customer role:

 CUS1: As a customer, I can log in and log out of the system, so that my information in the bank is only accessible to me.

 CUS4: As a customer, I can see the consolidated summary of my investments at a given date, so that I can see how much money I have invested and the current value of these investments.
 S

 CUS7: As a customer, I can transfer money from one of my accounts to another, so that I can make other operations with that money.

+### Employee role:

+EUS-CUS7.
+As en employee i can transfer money between ccounts I manage, so in order to provide service managing accounts.

 ## Back log of User stories (Consolidation effort).
 There is a dilemma.
 You want the current state of existing user stories.
 However a back log is also a repository of unfinished business.